loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 ## uv replaces pipx

-One of the goals of uv is to replace a bunch of different Python tools, amongst which is pipx. pipx is used to "install and run Python applications in isolated environments”.
+One of the goals of uv is to replace a bunch of different Python tools, amongst which is pipx. pipx is used to "install and run Python applications in isolated environments".
 For example:

 ```
 $ pipx install cowsay